 Incorporate, preferably communal, waste and service areas into the site layout to ensure they are screened from public spaces but are easily accessible and functional.
 With larger developments vehicle maneuvering space is important to allow bins to be serviced, as well as loading space for deliveries.
-These areas should be separate from areas with high pedestrian movements.
+These areas needs to be separate from areas with high pedestrian movements.
 (Not shown in sketch).

-09 Private and safe environments
+Private and safe environments

-Residential uses at ground level should be carefully considered, particularly along busy roads such as Gorge Road as privacy and amenity can be compromised for occupants, although this can be avoided through good design.
+Residential uses at ground level should be carefully considered as privacy and amenity can be compromised for occupants, although this can be avoided though good design, Gorge Road consent is required for ground floor residential activity.
 Upper level residential units also benefit from improved access to sunlight and views, whilst also providing informal surveillance of public spaces.
 Locating office space directly above the ground floor allows for an activity buffer between commercial uses at ground level and residential use on higher levels.

-10 Building materials and lighting
+Building materials and lighting

-Variation in material use can provide interest to a building and reduce its perceived visual mass.
+Variation in material use is required to provide interest to a building and can reduce its perceived visual mass.
+Ensure the vertical noise transmission between levels to be minimized by installing acoustic buffering walls and floors.